jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 A search query may contain one keyword or multiple keywords.
 Given a set of keywords, we can calculate the keywords density score by doing the following two steps:

-1. Calculates a density score for each keyword within the document.
+1. Calculate a density score for each keyword within the document.
-2. Accumulates these individual density scores into a combined score. <!--represent the overall keyword density of the document for the given set of keywords.-->
+2. Accumulate these individual density scores into a combined score. <!--represent the overall keyword density of the document for the given set of keywords.-->

 For each keyword, the keyword's density score is a measure of how the keyword's frequency in a document compares to its average occurrence in all documents, and we can use the following formula to calculate the density score of one keyword.